synapsecns/sanguine/docs/bridge/docs/04-Routers/CCTP/index.md

 ## Configure

-CCTP Relayer requires a YAML configuration file path to be provided at run time.
+CCTP Relayers require a YAML configuration file path to be provided at run time.

 :::note cctp_type